WIRE Buzz: Battlestar Galactica reboot lands writer; Mandalorian update; Sony-IMAX

 "Some believe that there may yet be brothers of man who even now, fight to survive somewhere beyond the heavens..."

-A television reboot/revival of Battlestar Galactica is in the works at Peacock (NBCUniversal's new streaming service) from Assassin’s Creed screenwriter Michael Lesslie, Deadline confirmed today.
+The television reboot/revival of Battlestar Galactica that's currently in the works at Peacock (NBCUniversal's new streaming service) has tapped Assassin’s Creed screenwriter Michael Lesslie, Deadline confirmed today.
 He is set to create, write, and executive produce the series alongside Mr. Robot creator Sam Esmail.

 “I am beyond excited to be taking on this iconic and inspirational show.
 As a lifelong devotee, I know that the possibilities of Battlestar Galactica’s world are infinite and that each iteration has raised the bar for epic and intelligent sci-fi storytelling," Lesslie said in a statement to Deadline.